vsandeepkumar809/vsandeepkumar809/README.md

 - 🔭 I'm presently engaged in activities related to Salesforce.
 - 🌱 I'm actively acquiring knowledge in the field of Business Analysis.
 - 🤝 I'm seeking assistance and guidance in my pursuit of mastering Business Analysis.
-- 📫 You can contact me at sndpkmr809@gmail.com for any inquiries or collaborations.
+- 📫 You can contact me at sndpkmr809@gmail.com for any inquiries.
 - ⚡ Fun fact **Adventure buddy**

 <h3 align="left">Connect with me:</h3>